Everything You Need To Know About Using A Virtual Terminal For Credit Card Processing

 A virtual terminal is a software application (usually web-based these days) that allows you to enter credit card details manually via the internet and submit a transaction for processing.
 This solution enables you to accept payments over the telephone or in-person from your computer — without a card reader.

-Pictured below is an example of a secure virtual terminal from Fattmerchant.
+Pictured below is an example of a secure virtual terminal from Stax by Fattmerchant.
 As you can see, it’s pretty straightforward.
 You simply plug in details and wait a moment for processing to complete the sale.